ivanch/notificc/README.md

 2. Go to `api` folder and run `pip install docker/requirements.txt` to install all the requirements.
 3. Run `python app.py` to start the API server.

-Note that at `docker-compose.yaml` the API is limited to use 50% of CPUs count and limite to 200MB RAM usage.
+Note that at `docker-compose.yaml` the API is limited to use 10% of CPUs count and limited to 100MB RAM usage.
 It should work fine with lower configurations too.

 ## to-do:
-* General improvements on front-end
-* Improve travis build script
 * Write tests for Web service
 * Write tests for API
 * Handle high ping
 * Handle no internet connection
 * Handle errors on the checker thread
 * (v2) Change alerts to simple notifications
-* (v2) Change to push notifications
 * (v2) Add option to select a part of the website page